marpies/account-kit-ane/README.md

 Initialize the extension using the `init` method that accepts the following parameters:

-* `loginType` - determines whether you app receives access token or authorization code only, see [AKResponseType class](actionscript/src/com/marpies/ane/facebook/accountkit/AKResponseType.as)
+* `responseType` - determines whether your app receives access token or authorization code only as the login response, see [AKResponseType class](actionscript/src/com/marpies/ane/facebook/accountkit/AKResponseType.as)
 * `initCallback` - function that will be called when the SDK is initialized
 * `showLogs` - set to `true` to enable extension logs